cloudflare/cloudflare-docs/products/workers/src/content/tutorials/configure-your-cdn/index.md

 ### Routing to your assets

-Looking back at the original definition of this project, at the beginning of the [Build](/tutorials/configure-your-cdn#build) section, the `serveAsset` function should parse the URL, find what asset is being requested, and serve it from the configured Cloud Storage bucket.
+Reviewing the original definition of this project, at the beginning of [Build](/tutorials/configure-your-cdn#build), the `serveAsset` function should parse the URL, find what asset is being requested, and serve it from the configured Cloud Storage bucket.
 To do this, the `event.request.url` field should be parsed using the `URL` library, and set to `url`.

 Given an instance of the `URL` class, `url`, there are a number of useful properties that can be used to query the incoming request. `serveAsset` should check the `pathname`, which contains the part of the URL after the `host`: for example, given the URL `https://assets.mysite.com/faces/1.jpg`, the pathname will be `/faces/1.jpg`: